Fire Permit Documents and Applications

 Fire permits are individual and residence specific so if you relocate to a home that has an existing fire pit it does not mean you have authorization to have a fire.
 You will be required to undergo the process of obtaining a fire permit for yourself.

-Due to the anticipated large number of new applications to be received, inspections and fire permit processing times may be longer than usual.
-If you have any questions about this information, please contact the municipal office at firstname.lastname@example.org or 613-687-5536.
+If you have any questions about this information, please contact the municipal office at email@example.com or 613-687-5536.

 |Application package for Recreational Fire Permit||1.13MB|